Whist: History

-Whist is a descendant of the 16th-century game of trump or ruff.
-Whist replaced the popular variant of trump known as ruff and honours.
-The game takes its name from the 17th-century whist (or wist) meaning quiet, silent, attentive, which is the root of the modern wistful.
+In 1674, The Complete Gamester described the game Ruff and Honours as the most popular descendant of Triumph played in England during the 17th century.
+Whist is described as a simpler, more staid, version of Ruff and Honours with the twos removed instead of having a stock.
+In the 18th century, Whist, played with a 52-card pack, superseded Ruff and Honours.
+The game takes its name from the 17th-century word whist (or wist) meaning quiet, silent, attentive, which is the root of the modern wistful.

-According to Daines Barrington, whist was first played on scientific principles by a party of gentlemen who frequented the Crown Coffee House in Bedford Row, London, around 1728.
+Whist was first played on scientific principles by gentlemen in the Crown Coffee House in Bedford Row, London, around 1728, according to Daines Barrington.
 Edmond Hoyle, suspected to be a member of this group, began to tutor wealthy young gentlemen in the game and published A Short Treatise on the Game of Whist in 1742.
 It became the standard text and rules for the game for the next hundred years.

 In 1862, Henry Jones, writing under the pseudonym "Cavendish", published The Principles of Whist Stated and Explained, and Its Practice Illustrated on an Original System, by Means of Hands Played Completely Through, which became the standard text.
 In his book, Jones outlined a comprehensive history of Whist, and suggested that its ancestors could include a game called Trionf, mentioned by a sixteenth century Italian poet named Berni, and a game called Trump (or Triumph), mentioned in Shakespeare's Antony and Cleopatra.

-Many subsequent editions and enlargements of Jones's book were published using the simpler title Cavendish On Whist.
-By this time, whist was governed by elaborate and rigid rules covering the laws of the game, etiquette and play which took time to study and master.
+Many subsequent editions and enlargements of Jones's book were published using the simpler title Cavendish on Whist.
+Whist by now was governed by elaborate and rigid rules covering the laws of the game, etiquette, and play, which took time to study and master.

-In the 1890s, a variant known as bridge whist became popular which eventually evolved into contract bridge.
-The traditional game of whist survives at social events called whist drives.
-There are many modern variants of whist played for fun.
+In the early 1890s, Whist was quickly replaced by the new game of Bridge in clubs.
+Whist was still played as a social game, in club individual duplicate cardplay competitions, and later at charitable social events called whist drives.
+There are many modern variants of whist still played for fun, though whist can still be played online following the same rules as 300 years ago.

 Rules

-A standard 52-card pack is used.
-The cards in each suit rank from highest to lowest: A K Q J 10 9 8 7 6 5 4 3 2.
-Whist is played by four players, who play in two partnerships with the partners sitting opposite each other.
-Players draw cards to determine dealer and partners, with the two highest playing against the lowest two, who have seating rights.
-To comment on the cards in any way is strictly against the rules.
-One may not comment upon the hand one was dealt nor about one's good fortune or bad fortune.
-One may not signal to one's partner.
+A standard 52-card pack is used and the game is played clockwise.
+By the time of Whist, the ace had been promoted to top honour, so the cards are ranked: A K Q J 10 9 8 7 6 5 4 3 2.
+Whist is played by four players who draw cards to decide partnerships and the dealer.
+The two lowest cards play together, and choose their seats facing each other.
+Highest card is dealer and second highest is his partner.